Skip to content

 Tenancy

 Every node has both org_id and realm.
-Cross-org queries are architecturally impossible — agentcy-graph composes a WHERE n.org_id = $org_id AND n.realm IN $realms filter on every query it builds.
-Raw Cypher passes through a safety-check layer that injects the same filter if missing.
+Cross-org queries are architecturally impossible — the engine adapter composes a WHERE n.org_id = $org_id AND n.realm IN $realms filter on every query it builds.
+Raw KQL/Cypher queries pass through a safety-check layer that injects the same filter if missing.

-Multiple orgs sharing one Neo4j cluster is supported and is how the Cloud deployment works.
+Multiple orgs sharing one engine cluster is supported and is how the Cloud deployment works.

 bash